jovanjay/SimpleNestjsStructure/README.md

 ## Description

-A simple Nestjs Project structure, this will serve as a starting structure for any Nestjs + Nodejs Projects
+A simple Nestjs Project structure, this will serve as a starting structure for any Nestjs + Nodejs Projects, this will serve as a starting point to most backend applications.

+Note: each folder will have a .gitignore file as a default so it will not be ignored

 ## Overview